joebluems/SmoothedRiskTables/README.md

       "defaultInputFormat": null<BR>
     }<BR>
 <BR>
-You must create the folder tables in the location above to complete the workspace.
+You must create the folder <b>tables</b> in the location above to complete the workspace.
 When selecting Update, you should get a “success” message. <BR>
 If you already started Drill, exit the shell (i.e. <ctrl-D>) and restart it to be able to access the risk schema. <BR>
 <BR>
 The Drill Web Console is where you can connect Drill to a variety of other tools and further configure your workspaces.
 For more on topics, check out these links:<BR>